Probability that $n$ points are in convex position in a general convex polygon: Asymptotic results: Introduction

-\paragraph{Definition of the $\PCP$ (\Cref{fig12}).} Fix $\kappa\geq3$, and let $K\in\polyk$.
-For a $n$-tuple $\zzn\in\CVnK$, we define the $\PCP(\zzn)$ as the intersection of all convex polygons with sides parallel to $K$, that contain $\zzn$.
-It is the minimal "parallel containing polygon" for the inclusion of $\zzn$.
+\begin{Definition} Fix $\kappa\geq3$, and let $K\in\polyk$.
+For an $n$-tuple $\zzn\in\CVnK$, we define the $\PCP(\zzn)$ as the intersection of all convex polygons with sides parallel to $K$, that contain $\zzn$.
+It is the minimal ``parallel containing polygon'' for the inclusion of $\zzn$.
 Its side-lengths are denoted by $\Cj:=\Cj(\zzn)$, with one or several $c_j$ being possibly zeroes.
 For all $j\in\entk$ the side-distance $\ell_j:=\ell_j(\zzn)$ denotes the smallest distance from the $j^{th}$ side of $K$ to a point in $\zzn.$\footnote{Since we will be working with random tuples $\zn$ under $\UnK$, the quantity $\Bell_j=\ell_j(\zn)$ is a.s. unique.}.
-See \Cref{fig12} below for a recap. { { Two example of $\PCP$ for some $K\in\mathbf{P}_6$ (drawn in black).
+See \Cref{chap3:fig12} below for a recap. \end{Definition}

+{ Two example of $\PCP$ for some $K\in\mathbf{P}_6$ (drawn in black).
 The $\PCP(\zzn)$ is drawn in blue, its side-lengths $\Cj$ are represented in blue as well, and the side-distances $\ell[\kappa]$ are drawn in red (on the left only).
-On the left picture, all side-lengths $c[\kappa]$ are nonzero whereas it is not the case anymore on the right picture.} } \paragraph{"Contact points" (see \Cref{fig:super}).} For each $\zzn$ in $\CVnK$, each side of $\PCP(\zzn)$ contains at least one element of $\{z_1,\cdots,z_n\}$.
-The $j^{th}$ "contact point" $\cp_j(\zzn)$ is the\footnote{Once again, the point on each side is a.s. unique} point of $\{z_1,\cdots,z_n\}$, which is on the $j^{th}$ side of $\PCP(\zzn)$, and which is the smallest for the lexicographical order among those with this property.
-Note that $\cp_j=\cp_{\wj}$ is possible, and has a positive probability for all $n\geq1$ (this is the case of $\cp_3=\cp_4$ on \Cref{fig:super}).
+On the left picture, all side-lengths $c[\kappa]$ are nonzero whereas it is not the case anymore on the right picture.} \end{figure}

+\paragraph{``Contact points'' (see \Cref{fig:super}).} For each $\zzn$ in $\CVnK$, each side of $\PCP(\zzn)$ contains at least one element of $\{z_1,\cdots,z_n\}$.
+The $j^{th}$ ``contact point'' $\cp_j(\zzn)$ is the\footnote{Once again, the point on each side is a.s. unique} point of $\{z_1,\cdots,z_n\}$, which is on the $j^{th}$ side of $\PCP(\zzn)$, and which is the smallest for the lexicographical order among those with this property.
+Note that $\cp_j=\cp_{\wj}$ is possible, and has a positive probability for all $n\geq1$ (this is the case $\cp_3=\cp_4$ in \Cref{fig:super}).

 Denote by $\bb_j$ the intersection point between the $j^{th}$ and $\wj^{th}$ sides of $\PCP(\zzn)$ for all $j\in\entk$ (the $j^{th}$ vertex of the $\PCP(\zzn)$).
 In the case where the $j^{th}$ side of $\PCP(\zzn)$ is reduced to a point, \ie $c_j=0,$ we have $\cp_{{j-1}}=\bb_{{j-1}}=\cp_j=\bb_j=\cp_{\wj}$.